JustinDudley/alg-slice-flip-and-widen/testing/15_notable_test_algs__and_README.txt

-LIBRARY OF 14 OR SO NOTABLE TEST ALGS
+LIBRARY OF 15 NOTABLE TEST ALGS

+These algs were carefully selected to represent the whole The algs belong to DIFFERENT GROUPS, so beware when running them through various projects:  They won't produce the same centers OR the same edges/corners as each other
+Ultimately, these algs may constitue the entirety of algs used in my testing suite.
+Don't know yet.
+Make a third, ALPHABETIZED result list?

   # check VALIDITY with validate-alg-list project
-	# check for DUPLICATES  --Using google sjeets or excel, check for duplicates in result list (AFTER eliminating the Y0 symbol) for SEVERAL starter algs.
+	# check for DUPLICATES  --Using google sheets or Excel, check for duplicates in result list (AFTER eliminating the Y0 symbol) for SEVERAL starter algs.
 (This would indicate ive done something wrong logically.)
 	# check completeness (painstaking)
       - check a corners alg that has a slice.
       - check algs that have 0, 1, 2 and 3 slices.
-      - check the X0 case.
+      - check the X0 case for proper inclusion of the non-comp base alg
       - check 2 algs with U D, F B2 type duos to make sure YorZ ripples through them correctly and doesn't create functionally identical duplicates.
-YES
       - check an alg that has zero results.
       - need  all 4 dual examples.
-ONLY FOUND 2
+ONLY USING 3.
+That's okay.
       - check an X and an X' for proper iteration.
 Basically just need to run them through VAlidation project.

+CHECKS FOR COMPLETENESS
+Each of the 15 algs below has verbiage explaining why it's on this list, and what to (painstakingly) check for when viewing the results

 1.
 R2 D2 F B' R L2 F B' D' L2 U R L' B'